willstMSFT/microsoft-365-docs/copilot/manage-public-web-access.md

 - Entire web pages or PDFs summarized by Copilot in Microsoft Edge (only for Microsoft Copilot)

 - Any identifying information based on the user's Microsoft Entra ID (for example, username, domain, or tenant ID)

+When using Microsoft 365 Copilot, the generated search query doesn't include the entirety of Microsoft 365 documents associated with the prompt.
+However, it may also be informed by data within a Microsoft 365 document under the following conditions:

+- When a user enters a prompt into Copilot inside a Microsoft 365 application (for example, writing a prompt into Copilot in Microsoft Word while a relevant document is open).

+- When the user explicitly references a specific document in their prompt.

 > [!NOTE]
 > We’re making some improvements to web search query transparency in the near future.
 For more information, see